ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 * Signaling messages take the same time to be delivered as direct messages [this is generally false.]

-More detailed diagrams with an accurate vertical scale can be found at [TODO].
+Links to detailed diagrams with a more accurate vertical scale can be found below each diagram.

 ~~~~
     Alice                 Signaling Service                 Bob